-- 17 The new General Data Protection Regulation has brought in new duties on protecting personal data and reporting where lapses occur. - The financial risks of the organisation are considered as part of the independent Internal Auditor's work.
-The most recent visit was in December 2019 with the Internal Auditor's Interim report due following the second visit to Council in January 2020.
-The Internal Auditor uses as a basis for his work the Governance and Accountability a Practitioners' Guide to proper practices, and the related checklists therein.
+- 17 The new General Data Protection Regulation has brought in new duties on protecting personal data and reporting where lapses occur.
+Any such breach is reported to Council. - The financial risks of the organisation are considered as part of the independent Internal Auditor's work.
+The most recent visit was in November 2021 with the Internal Auditor's Interim report reported to Council in January 2022.
+The Internal Auditor uses as a basis for his work the latest edition of Governance and Accountability a Practitioners' Guide to proper practices, and the related checklists therein.
 Potential loss of income is managed by having adequate reserves in accordance with audit guidelines and effective fidelity insurance cover.
 There is effective separation of duties to ensure that more than one person is involved in financial transactions to minimise the potential risk for fraud.
 Risks of absence of key personnel for an extended period are covered by the creation of process manuals on main areas of activity and work shadowing so other staff are aware of work requirements wherever possible and some key personnel insurance cover.
-In the event of an extended absence of the Town Clerk, locum support is available through the Surrey and Sussex Association of Local Councils. - The Financial Regulations were last adopted by Council in April 2018 and will be reviewed in 2020 and Standing Orders were updated in January 2019.
+In the event of an extended absence of the Town Clerk, locum support is available through the Surrey Association of Local Councils and elsewhere. - 19 The Financial Regulations were last reviewed in 2020 and Standing Orders in March 2021. - In underpinning the Council's approach, Farnham Town Council readopted in 2021 its: - Health and Safety Policy Statement - Fire Safety Management Policy Statement - Environmental Policy Statement